srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 ##### Step 3.
 Create users and groups

-One of the biggest benefits of using R studio server is that it gives us a window to collaborate with peers from a centralized cloud framework.
-We could add users to our VM instance now so that others can work with our R Studio Server simultaneously.
+One of the biggest benefits of using R studio server is that it gives us a window to collaborate with peers in a centralized cloud framework.
+Add users to the virtual machine instance so that others can work with the R Studio Server simultaneously.

 Step 3.1.
 Create a group : Creating a group (ex: "marketing") will make it easier to manage shared folders and files with the team.